About The Charity

 Gail Delaney – developing both the DGS and DC websites

-Audrey Galloway – developing the charity’s accounting system
+Audrey Galloway – developing and maintaining the charity’s accounting system

-Elizabeth Wright – former Trustee who now organises the Christmas Black Tie Dinner Dances
+Elizabeth Wright – former Trustee who now organises the Christmas Black Tie Dinner Dances, and other events

 Tina Howdle – undertaking various projects including the clothing and book sales